Partnering with students and schools

-With support from the Bill and Melinda Gates Foundation, and in partnership with Johns Hopkins University, City Year convenes a growing network of schools, called our Network for School Improvement (NSI), to create the time and space for educators to exchange and elevate promising change ideas that boost student outcomes and advance shared goals.
+With support from the Bill & Melinda Gates Foundation and in partnership with Johns Hopkins University, City Year convenes a growing network of schools, called our Network for School Improvement (NSI), to create the time and space for educators to exchange and elevate promising practices that boost student outcomes and advance shared goals.

 Schools in the network work collectively and individually with City Year to use continuous improvement practices to strengthen outcomes for eighth graders who are Black, Latinx, or whose families have experienced poverty.
 To support the acceleration of learning and improvement, we tackle problems of practice common across the network and track progress using indicators predictive of student learning, graduation and postsecondary success.

 City Year and Johns Hopkins received a second, multimillion dollar grant from the foundation in December 2019 to accelerate this work.
 City Year will build upon the early success of the NSI in Milwaukee to validate and expand its model, growing to 10 schools there and expanding to Tulsa, Jacksonville and additional cities.